April 14, 2018 9:00 AM - 4:00 PM | Location: Weston Center For The Performing Arts

 Dr. Michael Lowenstern | Felix Peikli | Mark A. Craig | Roman Cisneros | Jennifer Daffinee | Gina Sheer | Paula Corley

-- Opening concert with Felix Peiki, TLU Professor Beth Bronk, the TLU Wind Ensemble, and clarinet faculty
+- Concerts starring Grammy nominated clarinetist Dr. Michael Lowenstern, Vandoren Emerging Artist winner Felix Peiki, TLU Professor Beth Bronk, TLU Wind Ensemble, and clarinet faculty

-- Classes based on ability level (view rubric to determine ability level)
+- Classes for clarinetists of all ages and abilities (view rubric to determine ability level)

-- Master class with Dr. Michael Lowenstern for bass clarinetists (students and directors)
+- Master class with Dr. Lowenstern for bass clarinetists (students and band directors)

 - Music store displays with items to try and buy